apache/flink/docs/dev/table/catalog.md

 | MULTISET      |  N/A |

-Note that we only covers most commonly used data types for now.
+Note that we only cover most commonly used data types for now.

 The following limitations in Hive's data types impact the mapping between Flink and Hive: